 Honey Thyme Pork Tenderloin

-A honey glaze may sound like something that goes with dessert, but mild-tasting pork loves a sweet sauce too... especially one that has a few savory elements in it for contrast.
-In this recipe, you’ll be stirring an extra-large drizzle of honey into a rich, savory pan sauce, then spooning it onto pork tenderloin (and the roasted potatoes and broccoli served alongside, if you like).
+A honey-based sauce may sound like something that goes with dessert, but mild-tasting pork loves a sweet sauce too, especially one that has a few savory elements added to the mix.
+In this recipe, you’ll be folding an extra-large drizzle of honey into a rich, savory pan sauce, then spooning it onto pork tenderloin.
+(We recommend spooning it on the roasted potatoes and side of green beans, too!)

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.